possi/LimitedCreative/README.md

 To use Maven packaging
 ----------------------

-You need to add the non-maven dependencies:

-* download the jars and then...
-* $ mvn install:install-file -Dfile=AuthMe.jar -DgroupId=uk.org.whoami -DartifactId=authme -Dversion=2.6.2 -Dpackaging=jar
-* $ mvn install:install-file -Dfile=Multiverse-Core.jar -DgroupId=com.onarandombox -DartifactId=multiverse-core  -Dversion=2.3-AB -Dpackaging=jar
+For required development snapshots, that aren't found by maven, you have to clone the project and do:
-* $ mvn install:install-file -Dfile=xAuth.jar -DgroupId=com.cypherx -DartifactId=xauth -Dversion=3.1 -Dpackaging=jar
+$ mvn install
+in the directory of the project